C2SM/c2sm.github.io/index.md

 about the C2SM core team, tasks, support, models, tools, datasets and much more.

-Whether you are seeking a quick overview or in-depth details on a specific topic, this website is your comprehensive resource.
-For additional information on specific projects, we have provided direct links, (not clear to me what it means: such as to documentation that we distribute directly with the code.)

 ## Core Team

 The C2SM Core Team - or C2SM's Executive Office - currently employs six scientific programmers.
 Their work is distributed among the following areas: